ifstudies/dec_msmaps/index.md

 Note: these analyses are limited to regions with at least 100 relevant households.
 For instance, maps and tables that show the percentage of householders aged 35-64 who are married show only those areas with at least 100 householders in that age range; similarly, maps that show the percentage of households with kids that are led by married couples show only those areas with at least 100 households with kids.

-An exception to this rule are the maps labeled  'All VA blocks' ; these show all blocks with at least 10 relevant households or householders.
+An exception to this rule are the maps labeled  'VA blocks (detailed)' ; these show all blocks with at least *10* relevant households or householders.

 (Note: In order to stay within the 1 GB size limit for GitHub Pages sites, certain maps and tables--including the % of households led by married couples and the % of householders aged 15-34 who were married--were removed.)